microbinfie-hackathon2020/CSIS/CONTRIBUTING.md

 Make changes.
 When changes are done, create a pull request from your new branch with the dev branch on this repo.

+From time to time, the owners of this repo will merge the dev branch with the main branch.

 Please see [Read Git Flow](https://leanpub.com/git-flow/read#leanpub-auto-git-flow-example) for more information, or also please see this depiction for our workflow: https://leanpub.com/site_images/git-flow/git-flow-nvie.png